-PostgreSQL | ClickHouse Docs
+postgresql | ClickHouse Docs

 |.
 For example:

-Replicas priority for PostgreSQL dictionary source is supported.
+Supports replicas priority for PostgreSQL dictionary source.
 The bigger the number in map, the less the priority.
 The highest priority is

 0.